 Our services are now defined by the needs of those we serve and incorporate the mainstays of recovery and wellness within all our programs.
-We are committed to the recovery process for those we serve by applying evidence-based behavioral health practices in order to achieve independence and integration into the larger community.
-As we move into the future, we are excited to implement this evidence-based philosophy to address the ever-growing addiction-related issues in our community.
+We are devoted to the recovery process for those we serve by applying evidence-based behavioral health practices in order to achieve independence and integration into the larger community.
+As we move into the future, we are excited to continue implementing this evidence-based philosophy to address the ever-growing addiction-related issues in our community.

 As a leader, coach and mentor at Sound Community Services, I’m honored to have the privilege to lead and create change by developing a shared vision for the future.
 Personally, I would like to thank all the amazing employees at Sound Community Services for embracing the winds of change.

-As a result of a new vision for the future, a new culture has emerged; one filled with the enormous heart and soul of its employees and their personal commitment to the agency, those we serve and our community.
+As a result of this vision for the future, a new culture has emerged; one filled with the enormous heart and soul of its employees and their personal commitment to the agency, those we serve and our community.